josephManzambi/dam-ga/README.md

 - Default parameter groups:
   - If your environments use default.* groups but you still want to enforce values, set rules.skipDefaultParameterGroups = false (note: many defaults are immutable).

-Migration summary (legacy -> current)
-- Baseline source: DynamoDB tables (ReferenceParameterGroups) -> single JSON (baselines/rds-baseline.json).
-- Execution model: Account Lambda + DynamoDB + S3 report -> Stateless scripts run locally or via GitHub Actions OIDC roles.
-- Discovery scope: Tag-driven (DAMOnboarding) remained, now configured in baseline `selection`.
-- Reporting: S3 object per run -> local/CI artifact (JSON report); easier diffing in PRs.
-- Infrastructure side-effects: Legacy Lambda created log groups & removed tags; new scripts avoid infra creation (optional log group creation only if future enhancement added) and leave tags intact.
-- Reduced moving parts: No Lambda packaging, no DynamoDB seed data, faster iteration.

 License and contributions
-- Add a LICENSE file (e.g., MIT).
+- (Add a LICENSE file if distributing publicly.)
 - PRs/issues welcome.
-Do not include secrets or account IDs in
+Do not include secrets or account IDs in examples.

 ## IAM Roles (GitHub Actions OIDC)

-Use the single template `iam-rds-compliance-roles.yaml` for deploying the detection and remediation roles.
-The older simplified template has been removed to avoid duplication.
+Use the `iam-rds-compliance-roles.yaml` template to deploy detection and remediation roles.

 Key parameters:
 - GitHubOwner / GitHubRepo: OWNER/REPO that will run the workflows.